treefortress/SoundAS/README.md

     //Play, by default does not allow multiple instances of a song.
     SoundAS.play("click", volume, startTime, loops, allowMultiple, allowInterrupt);

-    //Play Sound which doesn't loop and allows for multiple instances (typical game sound-fx) SoundAS.playFx("click");
+    //Shortcut for typical game fx (doesn't loop, allows for overlapping instances) SoundAS.playFx("click");

-     //Play Sound which loops, and does not allows for multiple instances (typical game loop) SoundAS.playLoop("click");
+    //Shortcut for typical game music (loops forever, does not allow for overlapping instances) SoundAS.playLoop("click");

     //Toggle Mute